vigetlabs/microcosm/docs/api/effects.md

 ## Overview

-Use effects to define side-effects.
-A side-effect may include persistence in localStorage, updating a page title, or some other mutative behavior.
+Not all actions result in updates to application state.
+For example:

+* Writing backup data to `localStorage`
+* Sending analytics events
+* Persisting query information in the URL.

-**Effect handlers are only called once per action state.** This is different than Domains, which may have to invoke the same handler multiple times during the reconciliation of asynchronous actions.
+**Effect handlers fire immediately Domains and are only called once per action state.** This means that a repo's state is up to date with the latest state transitions by the time they execute.

 ## A quick example - query strings